Mastering Giant Gourami Care: Size, Diet, and Tank Maintenance

 Tank setup: decorations and plants

-The giant gourami is large and active, and it requires a minimum of tank decorations and plants to make sure that it has room to swim.
-Use large stones and snags as shelters for the fish.
-Tank plants have to be highly enduring with coarse leaves, for example, Anubis, since for giant gourami, any plant is food.
+The giant gourami is a large and active fish that requires a spacious tank with minimal decorations to ensure it has ample room to swim.
+When selecting tank decorations, it’s important to use large stones and driftwood as shelters for the fish.
+The tank plants should be hardy with coarse leaves, such as Anubias, since giant gouramis tend to treat any plant as potential food.

 Tank mates